iqtk/iqtk.github.io/index.md

 }
 ```

-Browse the full schema [here].
+For more details you can [browse the full schema](https://github.com/iqtk/iqtk/blob/master/inquiry/protobuf/inquiry/toolkit/rna_quantification/schemas/rna_quantification.proto) or check out a [BigQuery table](https://bigquery.cloud.google.com/table/jbei-cloud:somedataset.sometable2?tab=preview) with RNA-seq data using this schema.

 ## Syncing data from instruments

 Included in the toolkit we have a sync daemon that currently is a simple wrapper of the `gcloud rsync ...` utility.
-The plan is to extend this with the ability to sync to various other providers and to be an intermediate for instrument logs as they are generated, beyond just syncing resulting data.
+The plan is to extend this utility to be a more generalized intermediate capable of syncing only subsets of data and compressing data prior to sync.

 The uplink daemon can be initiated as follows: